You are currently viewing Paint Color Review: Benjamin Moore Chantilly Lace OC-65

 This pretty living room used Chantilly Lace on walls and trim in different sheens.

 Possibly.
-Keep in mind, that Chantilly Lace is an exceptionally bright paint color that will look even brighter outdoors.
-It may also reflect back the colors of its surroundings.
+Keep in mind, that this is an exceptionally bright paint color that will look even brighter outdoors.
+It may also reflect the colors of its surroundings.
 As with any exterior color selection, make sure the color blends well with the style and fixed elements of your home.
 Again, the best way to do this is to view samples on the walls at different times of the day.

 Siding is Ben Moore Chantilly Lace OC-65.
 Louvers and front door are Sherwin Williams Hitching Post Black DCR 108.
 Foundation and window trim are Sherwin Williams Ellie Gray 7650